Icenium/icenium-cli/docs/man_pages/publishing/provision.md

 ### Attributes
 * `<Provision ID>` is the index or identifier of the provisioning profile as listed by `$ appbuilder provision`
 * `<Command>` is a related command that extends the provision command.
-You can run the following related commands:
+You can run the following related commands.
 	* `import` - Imports a provisioning profile from file.
 	* `remove` - Removes a registered provisioning profile.